Los Iracundos: 1990s

 After, Franco's death, the rest of the band members, except Burgueño, released a new album with songs composed mainly by Franco called "Iracundos 1990".
 In 1992, keyboardist Jesús Febrero left the group and in November of the same year, rhythm guitar player, Juan Bosco Zabalo died from heart problems at the Concepción de Uruguay Hospital.
 Before his death, he was living in Entre Ríos, Argentina.

 By 1994, the group was reduced just to Eduardo Franco's brother Leonardo and Juan Carlos Velázquez, so they hired Jorge Gatto as their new lead singer.
 They released a new album with songs again composed mainly by Eduardo Franco, providing the modest hit "Con la misma moneda", which helped to revive their careers.
 They represented Uruguay at the OTI Festival 1996 held in Quito, with the song "Quiero estrenar el amor contigo" composed by Eduardo Franco, which proved to be a minor success.

 In 1997, record company BMG-Argentina digitally re-released the band's original studio albums from 1963 to 1987, with the approval of Hugo Burgueño who had the rights of the band's name.

 In 1999, the band released which prove to be their last album to date, a remake of many of their classical hits, with the vocals of Gatto.
 From that point, the band decided to focus exclusively on live performances mainly in Latin America and some parts of Europe.

 2000s

 Jesús Febrero, the band's original keyboardist, who later left the group to tour with his band "Los Iracundos de Febro", died at his home on August 2, 2003.
 Four years later, in 2007, Leonardo decided to join Febro's band, with drummer Velázquez, the only member of the original line up.
 He decided to tour in his own, as well Hugo Burgueño, who toured with his son, Lucas, who sang and wrote as well material for an album called "Seguimos Cantando" along with his father.
 As well other material like "Disco Azul" and "Según pasen los años" which consisted of covers of other artists.

 On December 1, 2015, on a tour on Guatemala with Los Iracundos de Febro, Leonardo died from a cardiac arrest.

+On September 19, 2019 the band realsed a video for their 60 year aniverasry, it featured covers of their albums and photos of Burgues and his son Lukas along with some other photos of the group.
+In 2026 a day for former lead singer Eduardo Franco was proposed under the name of "Día de la Música Romántica" which would take place on March 15 which was his birthday.